Shay Mitchell Shows Off Cleavage In Plunging Dress

 The Canadian actress and model starred on the Freeform series Pretty Little Liars as Emily Fields.
 The series ended after seven seasons and Mitchell went on to star as wealthy manipulative closeted-lesbian Peach Salinger in the Lifetime series You, alongside Gossip Girl’s Penn Badgley and Elizabeth Lail of Once Upon a Time.

-You is a psychological thriller that focuses on an obsessed man, Joe Goldberg, played Badgley.
+You is a psychological thriller that focuses on an obsessed man, Joe Goldberg, played by Badgley.
 Joe meets and falls in love with Lail’s character Guinevere Beck.
 His desire to be a part of her world begins to consume him and he will stop at nothing to win her affections, much to the dismay of Peach, Beck’s best friend and secret admirer.

 The thriller currently airs on Lifetime on Sundays at 10 p.m and has already been picked up for a second season.